 A neutral running shoe should ensure a natural motion of the foot.
 The upper materials should be stretchy, the outsole should have flex grooves and the midsole should be flexible.

 Usually, runners are considered ‘heavy’ if they have a BMI of over 27.
-Thus, they should go for shoes that give additional support and shock absorption.
+Thus, they should go for shoes that give additional support.
 Consider these factors.

 – Shock Absorption